Bizbinus/lambda-deployer/README.md

 Navigate to the deploy folder:
 ```
-//to deploy a single file
+//to deploy one or more files
 node deploy <project> <lambda-function-name> ...

 //to deploy all files in a project